 Mini-cab drivers are not allowed to pick up customers on the street.
 If you are approached by someone offering a mini-cab service, refuse.
 Uber is also very popular in London.
 Uber is widely used in London.

 Many of London’s most popular attractions and shops are within easy walking distance.
 This can be the best way and cheapest way to explore the city, particularly during the summer months.

-We strongly recommend purchasing an Oyster Card or Travelcard.
-These cards are easy to use and cheaper than single tickets.
+We strongly recommend purchasing an Oyster Card or Travelcard or using a contactless credit or debit card.
+These options are easy to use and cheaper than single tickets.

 An Oyster Card is pre-loaded with credit that can be used on the Underground, buses and some railway lines.
 You are guaranteed the cheapest fare for each journey.
 You can ‘top up’ your Oyster Card at all Underground stations.
 You can buy a Visitors Oyster card online before you travel to the UK or buy a standard Oyster Card at any Underground station.